Avitheus/ElegancePro/README.md

 • Icons by Font Awesome

 • Fonts by Google Fonts

-• Social Icons by FontAwesome

-• Icons by Freepik

 Feel free to contribute, report issues, or suggest features to enhance this template!